Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 The brilliant idea of IPA is recursive “folding” that shrinks the problem by half each round.

-Setup: Prover holds coefficient vector $\vec{c}$ of length $n$.
+Prover holds coefficient vector $\vec{c}$ of length $n$.
 They’ve committed to it as $P = \langle \vec{c}, \vec{G} \rangle + v \cdot U$ where $v = \langle \vec{c}, \vec{z} \rangle$ is the claimed evaluation.
 (We omit the blinding term $rH$ for clarity.)

-One round of folding:
+One round of folding

 -